New carbon market will not credit past farming practices | The Western Producer

 In another effort to avoid double-dipping and ensure only new projects are rewarded, producers won’t be able to enlist the same project for carbon credits simultaneously in a provincial and federal market.

-Many of the draft regulations were telegraphed by ECCC: at the end of February, a senior official briefed those attending the Canadian Federation of Agriculture’s annual general meeting on many of the basics.
+Many of the draft regulations were telegraphed by Environment Canada: at the end of February, a senior official briefed those attending the Canadian Federation of Agriculture’s annual general meeting on many of the basics.
 Discussion papers outlining some of the output-based system were published in 2019 and 2020.

 Days after that event ended, the CFA and other producer groups formed the Agriculture Carbon Alliance (ACA) to “ensure that Canadian farmers’ sustainable practices are recognized through a policy environment that maintains their competitiveness, supports their livelihoods, and leverages their critical role as stewards of the land.”

-It intends to lobby ECCC directly “to build consensus around environmental best management practices, and practical options for offsets, rebates and exemptions.”
+It intends to lobby Environment Canada directly “to build consensus around environmental best management practices, and practical options for offsets, rebates and exemptions.”

 Statistics Canada found that Canada’s low carbon economy was already generating more than $66 billion and jobs for more than 317,000 Canadians in 2018.